Viper-7/CharlieBoy/README.md

 The Arduino and Joystick are bolted down, with brass inserts melted into the 3d print.
 The switch is held in with a screw on collar, and the LCD (both the shield on the inside and the display on the outside) are attached with VHB tape.

 Hiding under the Arduino is a TP4056 + DW01 lithium charger + protection module, and a small 500mAh 1S LiPo battery.
 The joystick is wired to A6 and A7, which are not available on most Arduino Uno boards, but were broken out on this board so I used those to avoid occupying any "regular" pins.
 Only the switch inside the joystick shares with a regular arduino pin, A5.
+Total parts cost was under $20, tho shipping may vary.

 Complete Parts List:

 * LCD Module: https://s.click.aliexpress.com/e/_DnsErhJ
 * Arduino Uno with A6+A7: https://s.click.aliexpress.com/e/_DmORDdP
 * TP4056+DW01: https://s.click.aliexpress.com/e/_DeaHOff